Save big with rewards, 0% APR, no foreign transaction fees and more.

 How do I compare Christmas credit card offers?

-Weigh key details of your credit card options to find the strongest you’re eligible for:
+Weigh key details of your credit card options, such as:

 - Intro APRs.
-Many cards offer an introductory 0% APR on purchases, balance transfers or both.
-Note how long the intro offer lasts so that you know how long you can wait to repay your debt without interest.
+Many cards offer an intro 0% APR on purchases, balance transfers or both.
+Note how long the intro offer lasts so you know how long you can wait to repay your debt without interest.

 - Interest rates.
 Confirm each card’s typical interest rates for purchases and balance transfers.
 These rates apply as soon as any 0% APR periods end — and could add a lot to your credit card bill if you’re carrying a balance.